miso-lims/miso-lims/docs/admin/site-configuration.md

 Interval in milliseconds to poll Run Scanner(s).
 Defaults to `300000` (5 minutes) if unspecified;

-### `miso.visionmate.servers`
+### `miso.boxscanner.servers`

-Config for VisionMate bulk barcode scanners.
-Enter in format `<name>:<IP address>:<port>`.
+Config for Visionmate or DP5Mirage bulk barcode scanners.
+Enter in format `<name>:<type>:<host/IP address>:<port>`.
 Multiple scanners may be specified by using a comma to separate.
+Valid types include: `visionmate` and `dp5mirage`.

+For the DP5Mirage bulk barcode scanner, you must create a container on the DP5 software application with the expected Container ID name set to 'mirage96sbs'.

-Example: `Lab 1 Scanner:192.168.0.120:8000,Lab 2 Scanner:192.168.0.121:8000`
+Example: `Lab 1 Scanner:visionmate:192.168.0.120:8000,Lab 2 Scanner:dp5mirage:scanner.example.com:8000`

 ### `miso.project.report.links`